arduino-uz/sinric/README.md

 - Up to 4 Relay
 - WiFi Manager
 - Integration For Google Home and SmartThings
+- Remote from Internet and tacticle button or switch

 > Open sketch, Install libraries, configure